HypnoToxinAJ/MyFIrst-project/README.md

 # MyFIrst-project
-Let's discover this new realm
+Let's discover this new realm.
+Oww !
+Now I'm getting it.